 Voyagers!, The Greatest American Hero, and Knight Rider).
 Strangely, it aired just before the drag queen-friendly Madame's Place.

 The plot was similar to Shazam!, which aired on Saturday mornings a few years before: teenager with superpowers lives with an older man.
 In this case, Matthew, or E'Hawke (Peter Barton) was a prince from a planet orbiting Tau Ceti, hiding out on Earth from enemies who wanted him dead.
 He went to Crestridge High School and lived with his guardian, Walter, or D'hai (Louis Gossett Jr.), who was working undercover as a science teacher.

-Unfortunately, it was a little too "Saturday morning tv" to draw a big audience.
+I watched occasionally, but it was a little too "Saturday morning tv" to draw a big audience.
 Besides, Matthew had a girlfriend, there was no homoerotic buddy-bonding, and there was not enough beefcake.
 Most gay kids quickly changed the channel to The Dukes of Hazzard on CBS.
 Powers was cancelled after only 22 episodes.

 Peter's teen idol fame ended shortly thereafter, as more muscular actors like Willie Aames and Scott Baio rose to the limelight.
-He did another horror movie, Friday the Thirteenth: The Final Chapter (1984), some tv guest roles, and finally made a successful transition to adult actor.

 Today Peter lives in upstate New York with his 6-year old daughter.
 He has never married.